ReventlessDev/reventless-core/packages/doc/docs/reventless-components-overview.md

 ### ReadModel

-A `ReadModel` is a queryable projection based on Events per `Aggregate` id.
-It takes `Event`s and persists a State calculated on the previous State and the incoming Event to some storage.
+A `ReadModel` is a queryable projection based on Events from one or more `Aggregate`s.
+It takes `Event`s and persists a State calculated on the previous State and the incoming Event.

-Usually a `ReadModel` doesn't have any outputs, although some infrastructure services may offer "lower level" data, which may be used in some provider specific `adapter`s.
+Usually a `ReadModel` doesn't have any outputs.

 ```mermaid
 graph LR